Skeg: In boats and ships

 Where a vessel's rudder is mounted on the centre-line, it is usual to hang it on gudgeons and pintles, the latter being upright pins and the former, rings to fit round them.
 Together, they form a hinge.
 This naturally leaves a small gap between the sternpost and the rudder, into which stray items like kelp and rope can catch, causing drag and threatening the security of the vessel's steering.
 In ships such as Mary Rose, the skeg is a very small feature; a tapered extension of the keel below the leading edge of the rudder.
 This somewhat beard-like sternward extension of the keel is the basic skeg.
 Subsequently, the lowest pintle was commonly mounted below the rudder on a metal extension of the keel.
 This helped further stabilize and protect the rudder and the name skeg was transferred to it.
 It used to be relatively small until screw propellers were introduced, when it had to reach below the screw and became a proportionately larger feature protecting both screw and rudder from damage.

 On wooden vessels, the skeg may be protected from worm damage by the addition of a bug shoe, or a "a length of hardened material, such as ironbark, placed on the sternward keel extension (skeg) to protect from shipworm damage."

 In more modern installations, with more than one screw, a fitting supports each propeller shaft just ahead of its screw.
 This is usually called a shaft bracket but the part of it which extends below the shaft bearing to protect the lower part of the propeller is also a skeg.
 Similarly, the protective projection of the drive casing, below the rotational axis of the propeller of an outboard motor is another form of the skeg.

-Where a yacht is designed with a fin keel, it will normally, also have a skeg-mounted rudder.
+Where a yacht is designed with a fin keel, it will normally also have a skeg-mounted rudder.

+Rowing shells

+A skeg on rowing shells is the fin attached to the keel of the shell that helps stabilize it and maintain a straight course.
+The rudder attaches to the skeg and is steered by cables attached to it.
+In select sweeping boats, typically fours and eights, a coxswain will control the rudder, while in sculling boats and some sweeping boats, especially pairs, the rudder will be controlled with toe-steering.
+A skeg typically consists of a flat piece of metal or plastic.
+Some crews, like Rutgers Crew, use polished wooden skegs that break off upon impact with debris in order to protect potential damage to the hull of the shell.